Psalm 33 – The Great and Awesome God

 Neither shall it deliver any by its great strength.

 a.
-No king is saved by the multitude of an army: In considering the greatness of God and the extent of His reach, the Psalmist understood that human effort alone does not determine events.
-God’s work and plan in and beyond and sometimes instead of human effort accomplishes His purpose.
+No king is saved by the multitude of an army: In considering the greatness of God and the extent of His reach, the psalmist understood that human effort alone does not determine events.
+God’s work and plan in, and beyond, and sometimes instead of human effort, accomplish His purpose.

 i.
 “All along the line of history this verse has been verified.
 The strongest battalions melt like snowflakes when God is against them.”
 (Spurgeon)